cbfrank/ko-bindings/cb-ko-table/README.md

     onDataChanged:(changeAction: string, item: TItem)=> void, will be called every time when user add/chenge/delete an item. changeAction is one of ko.bindingHandlers.tableCRUD.crudActionTypes
     autoConvertNewItemAsKoObservable: boolean, indicate if the new item should be converted to an object with same properties but are all knockoutObasevable, if is undefine or true, means auto,
                 //if is false, then won't convert. default is undefine.
+    inlineEditTrigger: string or function, this binding will only work when edit mode is ko.bindingHandlers.tableCRUD.editMode.inline if string, then the table cell td's corresponding event will trigger the inline editmode, default is double click if is function, it will be called every time the table cells are generated or refresh, and this function has params: (tds, startInlineEdit) the param tds, is a jquery object of all cells, the startInlineEdit is a function (tdBeingEdit), tdBeingEdit is the td element that should start inline edit, this function should be call in inlineEditTrigger function to start inline edit on this cell if inlineEditTrigger is not provide, the ko.bindingHandlers.tableCRUD.defaultInlineEditTrigger will be used, which is "dblclick", you can change ko.bindingHandlers.tableCRUD.defaultInlineEditTrigger to change global table crud trigger event
 }
 the crud element (any html node that can have children nodes) has the attach data which is {